 Good Running Technique and Posture

 No doubt that a good-quality treadmill and shoes can contribute to a better cardio experience but preventing back pain mainly lies in how you run and on your posture.
-For example, bad posture leads to back pain, and a bad running technique and posture is a direct route to body pains.
+For example, poor posture during treadmill use leads to cause back pain, and a bad running technique and the lack of good posture is a direct route to body pains.

 As mentioned earlier, some people hold the sidebars of a treadmill while running or walking, causing pressure on their upper back muscles.
 Some people lean backward while walking, putting a strain on their lower back muscles.
 Therefore, good walking or running posture is extremely necessary, especially while using a treadmill.